-If your multi-day hike includes steep sections, work up to taking the steps two at a time – up, down and side stepping.
+If your multi-day hike includes steep sections, work up to taking the steps two at a time up and down.

 Incorporating strength training as you prepare for a multi-day hike will pay off with increased endurance and reduced risk of injury.